nhu92/Mixed-DNA-Project/08-EstimateMixedNumber.md

 Today I will try to output some numbers that may have correlations to the species number in a mixed sample.
 The first try will be the contig number that assembled by SPAde.
 This will be the easiest number we could get.

 Then, I want to output the exon frequency from each gene.
 I will group the exons based on the exon tree.
-The statistics from this will be how many repeated exon called for each potential species in the ix.
+The statistics from this will be how many repeated exon called for each potential species in the mix.

+---

+I would like to check the individual successful rate in the output.
+I will use `Mean - 0.2 * SD` as the threshold since it performed the best by empirical data.
+The reason I did this is because I doubt that there are some individuals hard to be identified through the distance method.